catwell/www.warp10.io/getting-started/index.md

 In this example you bind the container internal data folder, `/data` to your local folder `/var/warp10`.

-You *must* use the same `--volume` option in all your other docker commands on warp10 image.
+You *must* use the same `--volume` option in all your other docker commands on warp 10 image.

 # Using Warp 10